 Federal Supplemental Educational Opportunity Grant (FSEOG)

 Federal Supplemental Educational Opportunity Grant (FSEOG) is awarded to undergraduate students with exceptional financial need (lowest EFC on FAFSA) who are Federal Pell Grant recipients.
 Awards range from $100 to $4,000 yearly.
 Enrollment of six credit hours per semester is required to receive FSEOG funds.
 Priority is given to students who FAFSA is received and processed at Jackson State University by the April 15th deadline each year.
 Students who have received a prior bachelor’s degree are NOT eligible for FSEOG.

 Awarding FSEOG depends on the amount of funds that the school receives each year from the U.S. Department of Education.
 JSU’s Financial Aid Office decides how to award these funds.
 It is important that you apply early to be considered for these funds.
 Due to limited funds, not everyone who qualifies for FSEOG will receive it.

 Teacher Education Assistance for College and Higher Education Grant (TEACH)

 The Teacher Education Assistance for College and Higher Education (TEACH) Grant Program, provides up to $4000 per year in grant assistance to students who intend to teach in a public or private elementary or secondary school that serves students from low-income families.
-If, after reading all of the information on the link below, you are interested in learning more about the TEACH Grant Program, please speak with a financial aid counselor in our office or email us at: email@example.com.
+If, after reading all of the information on the link below, you are interested in learning more about the TEACH Grant Program, contact a financial aid counselor in our office at 601-979-2227 or email us at: email@example.com.

 Other Mississippi State Grants and Scholarships